andrew-morris/coding-homework/README.md

 ## cat

-* Read a file to stdout
+* At minimum: Read a file to stdout
-* Read multiple files to stdout
+* At minimum: Read multiple files to stdout
-* Output errors to stderr
+* At minimum: Output errors to stderr

 ## ls

-* At minimum: handle multiple paths or files
+* At minimum: Handle multiple paths or files
 * Extra credit: Include an option to show hidden files
 * Extra credit: Include an option to show exact file size
 * Extra credit: Include an option to show file size in human
 * Extra credit: Implement separate terminal colors for files and directories

+## grep

+* At minimum: Read lines from a file and return lines that include a keyword
+* Extra credit: Implement case-insensitivity flag
+* Extra credit: Implement -v (ignore) flag
+* Extra credit: Optionally apply keyword to stdin as well as a file